 Lupus and Pregnancy

-Lupus (systemic lupus erythematosus, or SLE) doesn't generally affect a woman's ability to conceive.
-However, if you are having a lupus flare or are taking corticosteroid medicines, you may have irregular menstrual cycles, making it difficult to plan a pregnancy.
+Lupus (systemic lupus erythematosus, or SLE) doesn't typically affect a woman's ability to conceive.
+But if you are having a lupus flare or are taking corticosteroid medicines, you may have irregular menstrual cycles, making it difficult to plan a pregnancy.

 If you have miscarried before, expect that your pregnancy will be closely monitored.
 Talk to your doctor about whether you have tested positive for antiphospholipid antibodies.
 If so, anticoagulant treatment may improve your chances of having a healthy pregnancy.